Skip to content

 Employees

-Employees often use HMRC mileage rates where an employer reimburses travel in a personal vehicle.
-If your employer pays below AMAP, you may be able to claim Mileage Allowance Relief on the difference.
+Employees commonly use AMAP where they travel for work in a personal vehicle.
+If an employer pays below AMAP, Mileage Allowance Relief may be available on the shortfall.

 Self-employed people and sole traders

-Self-employed taxpayers often use mileage rates as a simplified basis for vehicle expense claims, subject to HMRC rules and method consistency.
+Self-employed taxpayers may use simplified mileage rates (where eligible) instead of actual running-cost apportionment, subject to HMRC rules and method consistency.

 Limited company directors